ohr/minimal-mistakes/_pages/ihe/hl7v3/hl7v3.md

 ---
-title: FHIR based transactions
+title: HL7v3 based transactions
 layout: single
-permalink: /docs/ihe/fhir/
+permalink: /docs/ihe/hl7v3/
 classes: wide
 ---

-FHIR® – Fast Healthcare Interoperability Resources (hl7.org/fhir) – is a next generation standards framework created by HL7, combining the best features of HL7v2, HL7v3, and CDA while leveraging the latest web standards and applying a tight focus on implementability.

-IPF adds support for a subset of these profiles by providing Camel components (hiding the implementation details on transport level) and translators, e.g. between the FHIR and HL7 v2 message models.
+IPF adds support for a subset of HL7v3-based profiles by providing Camel components (hiding the implementation details on transport level) and [translators] between the Hl7 v3 and HL7 v2 message models.

 While the FHIR transactions in IHE ITI revision 13 (2016/2017) was based on FHIR [DSTU2](https://hl7.org/fhir/DSTU2/index.html), the transactions have been migrated to [STU3](https://hl7.org/fhir/index.html) as of IHE ITI revision 14 (2017/2018).